Learning from mistakes is easier when you have a growth mindset.

 No energy travels straight, it moves in waves.

-Ever witness the ripples on the water when you throw a pebble into a lake?
+Ever witnessed the ripples on the water's surface when you throw a pebble into a lake?

 Once you’ve thrown your pebble, along comes another to do the same, and those two pebbles both cast ripples.